8684

 Return on Invested Capital (ROIC)

-NXP Semiconductors's five-year average ROIC was 13.6%, somewhat low compared to the best semiconductor companies that consistently pump out 35%+.
-Its returns suggest it historically did a subpar job investing in profitable growth initiatives.
+NXP Semiconductors's five-year average ROIC was 14.5%, somewhat low compared to the best semiconductor companies that consistently pump out 35%+.
+Its returns suggest it historically did a subpar job investing in profitable business initiatives.

 The trend in its ROIC, however, is often what surprises the market and drives the stock price.
-Over the last two years, NXP Semiconductors's ROIC has averaged a 18.8 percentage point increase each year.
-This is a good sign, and if NXP Semiconductors's returns keep rising, there's a chance it could evolve into an investable business.
+Over the last few years, NXP Semiconductors's ROIC has significantly increased.
+This is a good sign, and if the company's returns keep rising, there's a chance it could evolve into an investable business.

 Is Now The Time?

 Although we have other favorites, we understand the arguments that NXP Semiconductors isn't a bad business.
-Its revenue growth has been solid over the last three years, and growth is expected to increase in the short term.
-And while its relatively low ROIC suggests it has struggled to grow profits historically, the good news is its strong operating margins show it's a well-run business.
+Although its revenue growth has been mediocre over the last three years with analysts expecting growth to slow from here, its strong free cash generation allows it to sustainably invest in growth initiatives.
+Investors should still be cautious, however, as its mediocre ROIC suggests it has grown profits at a slow pace historically.

-NXP Semiconductors's price-to-earnings ratio based on the next 12 months is 15.3x.
+NXP Semiconductors's price-to-earnings ratio based on the next 12 months is 17.6x.
 In the end, beauty is in the eye of the beholder.
-While NXP Semiconductors wouldn't be our first pick, if you like the business, the shares are trading at a pretty interesting price point right now.
+While NXP Semiconductors wouldn't be our first pick, if you like the business, the shares are trading at a pretty interesting price right now.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.